 Breeds are grouped into categories according to their breed types.
 There are Retrievers, Pointers, Scenthounds, Sighthounds, Herding Dogs, etc. If you understand the general characteristics of each group, then you will be able to find individual breeds within that group that will fit your needs.

-It is VERY important to consider the original purpose of the breed.
+It is VERY important to consider the original purpose of the breed when deciding which breed is right.
 For example, a breed that was designed as a Man-working (police) breed has a higher potential for biting strangers than a breed that was designed to hunt ducks (Retrievers).
 A breed that was designed to chase, catch and kill small game (Sighthounds) won’t be as obedient in public, off leash as a dog that was designed to work under command (like the Retrievers).
 Almost all of the breeds can be turned into acceptable house pets, however it will be easier with some than others.